2004–05 NHL lockout: Negotiations

 On February 14, the union offered to accept a $52 million salary cap under the condition that it was not linked to league revenues, to which the league proposed a counteroffer of a $40 million cap plus $2.2 million in benefits, which the players association rejected.
 The next day, Bettman sent Goodenow a letter with a final proposal of a $42.5 million cap plus $2.2 million in benefits, setting a deadline of 11:00 the next morning to accept or refuse the offer.
 The NHLPA presented a counter-offer involving a $49 million cap, which the league rejected.

 With no resolution by the 11:00 deadline, Bettman announced the cancellation of the 2004–05 season on February 16, 2005, making the NHL the first major professional sports league in North America to cancel an entire season because of a labor dispute: the announcement was to have come on February 14, but it was delayed because of the death of the patriarch of the Sutter hockey family four days prior, whose funeral was held on February 15.
-Two days after the cancellation announcement, The Hockey News reported that a deal with a $45 million cap had been reached "in principle" with the help of owners and former players Wayne Gretzky and Mario Lemieux; both camps immediately denied this report.
-An emergency 6½-hour meeting took place the next day, but no agreement was reached, formalising the season's cancellation.
+Two days after the cancellation announcement, The Hockey News reported that a deal with a $45 million cap had been reached "in principle" (meaning the sides have agreed, but nothing is signed) with the help of owners and former players Wayne Gretzky and Mario Lemieux; both camps immediately denied this report.
+An emergency 6½-hour meeting took place the next day, but no agreement was reached, formalizing the season's cancellation.